 A helpful source of information about this ride, and other Heartland and Connector Rides, is Classic New Zealand Cycle Trails by the Kennett Brothers.

 The surface of this route is a combination of sealed roads (43km) and a firm gravel cycleway (23km) along Tasman’s Great Taste Trail.

 While it mainly follows quiet back country roads, the speed limit is 100 km/h and riders should be prepared to encounter traffic at any time.
 The 4.5km section of SH63 between Korere–Tophouse Road and St Arnaud can be very busy, especially in peak season; extra care is required.

 This is a grade 3 (intermediate) cycle touring route that includes two significant hill climbs requiring a reasonable level of fitness.
 South to north the route is predominantly downhill, providing an easier ride.

 TYPE OF BIKE

-Road bikes or touring bikes are most suitable for the terrain.
+Gravel or touring bikes are most suitable for the terrain.
 E-bikes are also suitable, noting there is nowhere to charge between Wakefield and St Arnaud.
 Riders should ideally have basic mechanical skills and carry a tool kit and spares.
 You will also need a torch to get through Spooners Tunnel without spooking yourself or skimming your bars on the sides.
 Road bike riders may prefer to use Eighty Eight Valley Road and Stock Road to reach Kerr Hill Road to avoid the gravel cycle trail.